 One of the questions I get asked the most is “how did you get so many Twitter followers in such a short space of time?”
-In two months, my twitter followers have gone from 0 to just over 3000.
+In less than a year, my Twitter followers have gone from 0 to just under 15,000.
 My immediate reaction is to say I have no idea why so many people would want to follow me and read my thoughts.
 In actual fact, I did – and still do – put a lot of work into gaining Twitter followers.
 It’s not just about the numbers, either.
 It’s about having Twitter followers who are engaged with my content and I’m very happy to say that’s what I’ve got.
 So, here are some tips for you.

 1. Twitter Chats lead to Twitter followers

 I have said it before, and I will say it again: Twitter chats are an AMAZING way to connect with other bloggers.
 This is the one thing I strongly encourage everybody to do.
 There are several to choose from and even participating in 1 or 2 a week can make a difference to you.

 So, what is a Twitter chat?
 Basically, you have a host.
 They select questions and use a hashtag to share them.
 Sometimes, the topic is blogging related and other times, it’s something completely different.
 You reply with your answers and include the same hashtag.
 You, and the others involved, can use the hashtag to track the conversation.
 It allows you to find and interact with other bloggers and is a lot of fun.
 It’s like sitting down for a cup of tea and biscuits to have a natter with a bunch of awesome people.

 Twitter chats are usually at the same time each week which is great because it means you can try and find a way to fit it into your schedule.
 It won’t suddenly be sprung on you and make you feel like you need to juggle everything to take part.
 You can choose one which works for you and get involved.